AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. centered:: **Static Semantics**

+1. An object is said to be *interfering* if it is unsynchronized (see section :ref:`tasks-and-synchronization`) or it is synchronized only due to being *constant after elaboration* (see section :ref:`object-declarations`).

-1. Two names that denote reachable elements of the same unsynchronized (see section :ref:`tasks-and-synchronization`) stand-alone object whose Constant_After_Elaboration aspect is False, or which denote parts of the same unsynchronized parameter, are said to *potentially introduce aliasing* if they might denote overlapping regions of memory, either themselves or through one of their reachable elements.
+   Two names that denote reachable elements of the same interfering stand-alone object, or which denote parts of the same interfering parameter, are said to *potentially introduce aliasing* if they might denote overlapping regions of memory, either themselves or through one of their reachable elements.
    [This definition has the effect of exempting most synchronized objects from the anti-aliasing rules given below; aliasing of most synchronized objects via parameter passing is allowed.]